 When a shopper types a search query in the Amazon search bar, a list of suggestions will pop up right below.
 These are related, frequent search terms typed by buyers.
 Although these won’t represent your final list of keywords, they are a good source of inspiration and insights on how consumers are searching for your products.

-Some may want to give it a try and include in their keywords lists some irrelevant terms with high search volume.
+It can be tempting to want include in their keywords lists some irrelevant terms with high search volume.
 One could think that this could help boost product visibility and reach but that is actually not the case.
-The Amazon search algorithm in fact will penalize and sometimes even de-index the keywords for which your products are irrelevant.
-Moreover, by listing your products for unrelated keywords, your CTR and conversion rates will go down which will negatively impact your Amazon rankings and sales.
+The Amazon search algorithm in fact will penalize listings where relevance isn't reinforced by actual customer behavior.
+For example, if you are bidding for unrelated keywords, and your listings shows weak CTR and conversion rates, this will negatively impact your Amazon search result rankings, and make it harder to rank in the future.

 4. Keep an eye on competitors’ products.

-Although one wants to differentiate its products from the competition, it can sometimes be helpful to check how other brands are positioning their products and which keywords they are using in their Amazon listings.
+Of course you want to differentiate your products from the competition.
+But it can also be helpful to check to see how other brands are positioning their products and which keywords they are using in their Amazon listings.
 This can help you not only identify keywords for which you may be missing sales and potential leads to the advantage of other Amazon sellers, but also spot similar keywords that not many sellers are including yet.
 One easy way to do this is by entering one of your product’s ASIN in the Amazon search bar and look at the keywords in the titles and descriptions of the related products listed in the results.

 5. Don’t forget complementary products.